sambowyergis/sambowyergis.github.io/_posts/2026-04-12-ztv-stpauls-viewshed.md

 ---

-*Tools used: QGIS 3.44, GDAL Viewshed, Fill NoData, LiDAR DSM (resampled to 5m resolution)*
+*Tools used: QGIS 3.44, Viewshed, Fill NoData, LiDAR DSM (resampled to 5m resolution)*
 *All analysis conducted in EPSG:27700 (British National Grid)*